marvintv/marvintv/README.md

 ## my philosphy
 - be a good person 🤝
-- lead by example
+- having fun, and trusting the process of life long learning.
-- make great things
+- make and do great things 💠
 ---

 *""Be water, my friend.
 Empty your mind, be formless, shapeless — like water. - Bruce Lee 🌊"* ❄️